 Insufficient Evidence to Rate Effectiveness for...

 - Age-related mental decline.
-Early evidence suggests that taking 750 mg of powdered rosemary leaves in tomato juice might improve memory speed in healthy, older adults.
-However, taking higher doses (150-6000 mg) seems to make memory worse.
-There is also early evidence that suggests rosemary aromatherapy can improve the quality but not the speed of memory.
+Some early research suggests that taking powdered rosemary leaves might improve memory speed in healthy, older adults.
+However, higher doses seem worsen memory.

-- Hair loss.
-Early evidence shows that applying rosemary oil with lavender, thyme, and cedarwood oils to the scalp improves hair growth.
+- Patchy hair loss.
+Early research shows that applying rosemary oil with lavender, thyme, and cedarwood oils to the scalp improves hair growth in some people.

 - Arthritis.
 Early research shows that taking a product containing rosemary, hops, and oleanolic acid (NG440 or Meta050) can reduce pain associated with arthritis.